Homemade Gluten Free Apricot Jam Bars

 Step 6: Use your fingers to sprinkle the remaining half of the crust mixture over the jam.

-Step 7: Bake for 25-30 minutes, depending on how thick the bottom crust is.
+Step 7: Bake for 25-30 minutes, depending on the thickness of the bottom crust.

 A slice of gluten free apricot bars on a plate.

-If you like oats in your bars, these yummy Gluten Free Blueberry Oatmeal Bars or these Gluten Free Lemon Oat Bars.
+If you like oats in your bars, try these Gluten Free Lemon Oat Bars.

 There are so many fun ways to vary this recipe.
 Here are a few of our favorites: